trumpiter-max/Reverse-Engineering-101/README.md

 ### PE script

-Using this [simple CPP program](/script/pe.cpp) get information from PE file.
+Using this [simple CPP program](/script/pe.cpp) to get information from PE file

+Using command line: `gcc pe.cpp -o pe.exe` to build EXE file with GCC

 Using this program with PowerShell or cmd: `.\pe.exe <path/of/file>`, then result will be similar like this:

-*Note: this script only read data of x64 PE file*
+*Note: this script only read data of PE32+ file*

 ![Result 1](https://i.ibb.co/Nn3Ld8H/Screenshot-2022-12-26-201219.png)